 What Is Harissa?

 Harissa is an aromatic, peppery spice mix which originated from North Africa and is used a lot in Tunisian and Moroccan cooking.
-It is a mixture of chilli and aromatic spices like garlic, cumin, coriander and caraway etc. The mixture depends on individual taste and it usually comes in a paste or powder form.
+It is a mixture of chilli and aromatic spices like garlic, cumin, coriander and caraway etc. The mixture depends on individual taste and it usually comes in a paste or dry form.
 This versatile spice is used in the same as sriracha or other chilli-based condiments.
 It is great as a marinade, stirred into sauces or soups; as a dip; whatever catches your fancy really.

 I used spices that I already had in my cupboard to make my home-made harissa powder.
 I just added some oil at the end to get a paste to make marinating the plantain, fish and vegetables easy.
 If you don’t want to make your own harissa spice blend, it is available in the grocery store in both formats.
+Here is a link to both on Amazon - Harissa paste, Harissa dry spice mix.

 The taste of harissa depends on the ingredients used based on personal preference.
 It could be smoky or sharp from the additions of lemon.
 I went for smoky, by adding smoked paprika to the spice mix.